forensicanalysis/artifactcollector/README.md

 artifact definitions, as they will be overwritten.
 4. Edit `pack/ac.yaml` and add the artifacts you want to collect.
 5. Run `go generate`.
 This might yield some errors or problems in your artifacts.
-6. On windows you can move the syso into the root folder (e.g. `cp resources\artifactcollector.syso .`) to enable the icon for the executable and the UAC popup.
+6. On windows, you can move the syso into the root folder (e.g. `cp resources\artifactcollector.syso .`) to enable the icon for the executable and the UAC popup.
 7. Run `go build .` to generates an executable.

 ### Embed binaries

-Binaries can be added to `pack/bin` and than included into the artifactcollector in the `go generate` step.
-Additionally a corresponding COMMAND artifact like the following is required.
+Binaries can be added to `pack/bin` and then included into the artifactcollector in the `go generate` step.
+Additionally, a corresponding COMMAND artifact like the following is required.

 ```yaml